wd400/8085simCli/README.md

 Ensure you have python installed and is set in your PATH

-execute the execute.py with a text file that you want to execute.
+Execute the execute.py with a text file that you want to execute.

 ```
 python execute.py somefile.txt -options